 8. Technical Details

 PCD stores pedigrees in PNG (Portable Network Graphics) format.
-This allows the pedigrees to be viewed as images in many applications as well as web browsers, and also enables users to further edit their pedigrees using graphics applications (e.g., Photoshop), and to include them in presentations (e.g., using PowerPoint).
+This allows the pedigrees to be viewed as images in many applications as well as Web browsers.
+It also enables users to further edit their pedigrees using graphics applications (e.g., Photoshop) and to include them in presentations (e.g., using PowerPoint).

 Please note that this means that in addition to the graphical representation of the pedigree in the PNG image, the file also contains a machine-readable representation of the pedigree.
 This should be considered when sending pedigree files via unsecure networks.
 As patient confidentiality may be violated, we strongly advise against transmitting pedigree files over unsecure network connections.

 PCD is written in the Java language and requires a working Java installation to run.
-We distribute PCD as Java Webstart application.
+We distribute PCD as a Java Web Start application.
 This is convenient for users as they are always working with the most up-to-date version of the program without having to manually install updates.
 When starting PCD for the first time, you will be asked whether you trust the issuer of the software.
-Make sure that you are running the program from the CeGaT GmbH website (http://www.cegat.de) before allowing the program to run.
+Make sure that you are running the program from the CeGaT GmbH website (https://www.bbrauncegat.com/) before confirming that you trust it.

 Software Licence Agreement for PCD